 - 1. Are earbuds allowed?

-- A. NO.
+- A. NO. What if I'm a TA still NO

-- B. Can I wear earbuds in the hallway NO
+- B. In the hallway NO

-- C. Can I wear earbuds during lunch NO
+- C. During lunch NO

 - D. What about in study hall?
 Yes, only during study hall, and not in the hallway if you leave the study hall classroom (Cougar Den).

 - 2. Can I wear pants, shorts, shirts or other articles of clothing with holes that have material behind the holes, so there really are not holes in the article of clothing?

 - A. NO never

 - 3. Do I have to have a collared shirt showing outside of a crewneck collared sweatshirt, sweater or quarter-zip?

-- A. YES
+- A. NO

 - 4. Can I wear sweatpants or athletic shorts?

 - A. NO only exception is on designated "Dress Down days"

 - 5. Do seniors get 'Friday Dress' on Mondays?

 - A. NO not until January